pauby/ChocoPackages/automatic/vim-tux.install/README.md

 A highly configurable text editor for efficiently creating and changing any kind of text (tux build).

 Vanilla build of vim, compiled with all features enabled.
 'Right click &gt; edit with vim' support included.
-Vim and gVim launchers are added to PATH
+Vim and gVim launchers are added to PATH.

 ## Package Parameters